SpoddyCoder/SpoddyCoiner/README.md

 # SpoddyCoiner

-Google Sheets Addon that gets data from the CoinMarketCap API - supports all your marginal crypto/coins/tokens/shitcoins/shillcoins/moonshots/deepddhonies.
+Google Sheets Addon that gets data from the CoinMarketCap API...

+* Supports all cryptos / fiats listed on https://coinmarketcap.com/
+    * Covers all your marginal coins/tokens/shitcoins/shillcoins/moonshots/deepddhonies
-This Addon works 100% with *FREE* CoinMarketCap API accounts.
-Caches the response to help reduce the number of API calls and keep within your rate-limits, great for free CMC accounts which have the lowest rate-limits :)
+* Works 100% with *FREE* CoinMarketCap API accounts
+* Caches API responses to help reduce the number of calls and keep within your rate-limits
+    * Great for free-tier accounts which have the lowest rate-limits
+* Supports over 25 coin attributes
+    * latest prices, changes, market cap, trading volume, token supply, FCAS grades & all sorts of other metadata
+* Convert prices between any crypto / fiat combination

+SpodyCoiner pulls data only, it does not push data anywhwere, at any time.
+And it never will.
+Ever.
+See `POLICY.md` for further info.

 ## Custom Functions

 These work just like any standard function in Google Sheets...

-* `=SPODDYCOINER` - get latest coin prices, changes, market cap, trading volume, token supply, FCAS grades & all sorts of other metadata
+* `=SPODDYCOINER` - get latest coin prices / data / metadata
 * `=SPODDYCOINER_CONVERT` - convert an amount between two coins or currencies

-### Notes

-* All prices/quotes/conversions use CoinMarketCap latest market rates.
+(all prices/quotes/conversions use CoinMarketCap latest market rates)
-* Currently all SpoddyCoiner functions / attributes are available to *FREE* CoinMarketCap API accounts
-    * We may support the premium CoinMarket API methods in later releases

 ## Usage